ongyuann/ongyuann.github.io/_posts/2020-05-31-htb-resolute.md

 index: 0x10a9 RID: 0x457 acb: 0x00000210 Account: marko	Name: Marko Novak	Desc: Account created.
 Password set to Welcome123!
 ```

-This tells us that new accounts have their default password set to `Welcome123!` - if we tried this with `Marko Novak`'s account, we see that it didn't work.
-So maybe Marko was diligent enough to change away his default password - but what if others weren't so diligant?
-So let's try it on all the user accounts we discovered.
+This tells us that new accounts have their default password set to `Welcome123!` - if we tried this with `Marko Novak`'s account, we'll see that it didn't work.
+So maybe Marko was diligent enough to change away his default password - but what if others weren't so diligent?
+Let's try it on all the user accounts we discovered.

 First, we can gather all user accounts from our `enum4linux` output and store them in a file (e.g. `users.txt`) via a simple bash command (here I've stored my output in a file called `initial.txt`):